Igigog/anomaly-modding-book/src/tutorials/models/creating-static-model.md

-# Сreating and setting up a static model
+# Creating and setting up a static model

 ___